isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

   /dev/sdg1  testvg lvm2 a--  <20.00g <20.00g
 {% endhighlight %}

+Since the raid is now split, the rmeta sub-LVs are gone and the rimage sub-LVs are unwrapped and become the actual LVs (and those .99 numbers in the PFree column are nice and round again).

-And we can then proceed to split the Volume Group in two, putting splitlv into a new Volume Group splitvg, then export that.
+At this point we can then proceed to split the Volume Group in two, putting splitlv into a new Volume Group splitvg, then export that.

 For that, we need to change the testvg to unavailable, then run vgsplit.
+Because of that, a data LV should always be on a data VG that is different from the Boot VG which would hold the boot LVs.
+If this is not the case, splitting the data LV would require a boot into a rescue image in order to be able to split the data
+LV: It is not possible to offline a boot LV without this.

 The outcome:

 {% highlight console %}
 root@ubuntu:~# vgchange -an testvg